webfansplz/vue-ssd1306/README.md

 - Use Vue together with NodeJs on Raspberry Pi.
 - Build a custom renderer for Vue.
-- Node.js driver SSD1306 OLED on Raspberry Pi.
+- How does Node.js drive SSD1306 OLED on Raspberry Pi.

 ## Getting Started